Nicktz/tbl2xts/README.md

 Example 1
 ---------

-Load the tbl\_df dataset included with the package, and transform it into xts format.
+Load the tbl\_df data set included with the package, and transform it into xts format.

     library(tbl2xts)
     tbldata <- TRI